THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Finally, with as little walking as possible, docking at the Sydney Fish Market (#4) gives you access to the stalls at the Fish Market, with bakeries, seafood stalls, a butcher, and delis.
 Can’t find what you need there?
 Check out the Supa IGA just a few minutes away.

-In between docks #1 and #2 is Cook Street, which is a dead end road where we often had an Uber pick us up.
+In between docks #1 and #2 is Cook Street, which is a dead-end road where we often had an Uber pick us up.

 Easy access to the Light Right is at Glebe Station or Jubilee Park.
 Bus stops run all along Glebe Point Road.

 The dock at the Sydney Fish Market gives you walking access to Pyrmont, Darling Harbour, the Star Casino, and Chinatown.
-Sydney’s easy public transit system gets you access further afield.
+Sydney’s easy public transit system gets you access to further afield.

 Click here for the NSW map of Sydney Bay moorings, which shows were courtesy moorings and private moorings are located, as well as the Sydney anchorages.